kletobias/p2022/_projects/cleaning-a-web-scraped-47-column-br-pandas-dataframe-br-part-1.md

 several times in the examples so far, in order to give a better glimpse of the data in the `df`.
 Alternatives would have been, among others, `df.head()` and `df.tail()`.
-The main reason `df.sample()` was preferred over these alternatives is the reason, that by using `df.sample()` one gets a subset of rows or columns of the data frame, that are not constricted to either being at the very beginning of the index in the case of `df.head()` or at the very end of the index, if `df.tail()` is used.
-The subset, that `df.sample()` produces might not have anything over the ones produced by `df.head()` or `df.tail()`, since it is a random sample after all.
-It is advised to specify a value for a *seed*, that is used used whenever any kind of random element is part of command.
+The main reason `df.sample()` was preferred over these alternatives is the reason that by using `df.sample()` one gets a subset of rows or columns of the data frame that are not constricted to either being at the very beginning of the index in the case of `df.head()` or at the very end of the index, if `df.tail()` is used.
+The subset that `df.sample()` produces might not have anything over the ones produced by `df.head()` or `df.tail()`, since it is a random sample after all.
+It is advised to specify a value for a *seed* that is used used whenever any kind of random element is part of command.
 In the case of `df.sample()`, one can pass a random seed in several different ways.
 Here, only a integer value was needed (`seed = 42`), as defined along the imports